goldsborough/clang-expand/README.md

 </tr>
 </table>

-<a name="fn1"><b>1</b></a>: This is the implementation on my system, of course.
+<a name="fn1">1</a>: This is the implementation on my system, of course.

-4. If the function you're expanding is an operator, clang-expand will perform parameter-replacement in just the same way:
+4. If the function you're expanding is an operator, clang-expand can handle that in just the same way:

 <table>
 <tr><th colspan="2">Given</th></tr>